Natural Treatment for Stomach Ulcers

 - Drink fresh celery juice every day, including the stalk and the leaves, from 2 to 5 glasses.

-- Eat green bananas every day, either baked or boiled, because these help restore a protective layer around the stomach lining from gastric juices.
+- Eat green bananas every day, either baked or boiled.
+This is because they help restore a protective layer around the stomach lining from gastric juices.

-- Consume wheat germ, which recovers damage done by stomach juices.
+- Consume wheat germ, which actually recovers damage done by stomach juices.

 - Peel and cut carrots, blend with one white cabbage leaf and a glass of water.
 Strain, and sip between meals.

 - Peel and cut a potato.
 Cut, and extract the seeds from 3 tomatoes.
 Wash one cabbage leaf.
-Place all together in a blender, and add one glass of water.
+When finished, place all together in a blender, and add one glass of water.
 Strain, and drink twice a day.

 - Mix half an eggplant with a pinch of salt and one Tbsp. of seaweed (found in nutrition stores).
 Blend and drink half a glass with water.